carlydopps/trouvaille/README.md

 ## Features

+- Separate views for Trouvaille registered users and nonregistered users
 - Users can login and register with a username and password
 - Users can create and edit their profiles
 - Users can create, view, edit, and delete trips